Download a product overview >

 The ASRS scale is an easy-to-use and convenient tool intended for psychologists, school psychologists, clinical social workers, physicians, counsellors, psychiatric workers and pediatric/psychiatric nurses.

 The ASRS will assist you in the diagnostic process.
-ASRS items assess DSM-IV-TR™ symptom criteria for ASDs.
-When used in combination with other assessment information, results from the ASRS can help guide your diagnostic decisions, treatment planning, ongoing monitoring of response to intervention, and evaluating the effectiveness of a treatment program for a child with an ASD.
+ASRS items assess DSM-V-TR™ symptom criteria for ASDs.
+When used in combination with other assessment information, results from the ASRS can help guide your diagnostic decisions, treatment planning, ongoing monitoring of response to intervention, and evaluating the effectiveness of a treatment programme for a child with an ASD.

 How to use the Assessment